Pappa polis

-See also Pappa polis (TV series) for the TV series based on this novel.

 Pappa polis is a Swedish children's novel from 2000, written by Laura Trenter.
 It is also available as an audiobook.

 Plot

 This book is about an 11-year-old boy called Julian whose father is a police officer.
 The father is shot by a bike gang, but survives.
 But the criminals are going free and the fear remains.
 As Julian begins to investigate on his own he meets a young man from the bike gang and they become friends...